Beelzebub2/AutoBanana/README.md

 ### Releasing

-- Push a tag with the version number starting with `v` and GitHub Actions will automatically build the release and upload it to the releases page as a draft.
+- Push a tag with the version number starting with `v` and GitHub Actions will automatically build the release and upload it to the releases page.

 ### Release Notes